-- · Front: Activates an orthographic camera, which looks in Z-Direction. - · Right Mouse: Moves the camera in X and Y. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in X and Y. - · Left: Activates an orthographic camera which looks in X-Direction. - · Right Mouse: Moves the camera in Z and Y. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in Z and Y. - · Top: Activates an orthographic camera which looks in Y-Direction - · Right Mouse: Moves the camera in X and Z. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in X and Z. - · Orbit: Activates a perspective camera which is fixed to the selected tracking system.
-This enables the user to modify handles even when the camera is moving. - · Right Mouse: Rotates the camera around the rig. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in rig direction or away from the rig. - Move: Adjusts the relative camera position when no middle mouse button is present.
-Adjust by pressing the Move button and dragging the mouse. - · Pers: Activates a perspective camera which is not bound to a Rig. - · Right Mouse: Pans or tilts the camera. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in X and Z direction.
+- Front: Activates an orthographic camera, which looks in Z-Direction. - · Right Mouse: Moves the camera in X and Y. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in X and Y. - · Left: Activates an orthographic camera which looks in X-Direction. - · Right Mouse: Moves the camera in Z and Y. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in Z and Y. - · Top: Activates an orthographic camera which looks in Y-Direction - · Right Mouse: Moves the camera in X and Z. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in X and Z. - Orbit: Activates a perspective camera which is fixed to the selected tracking system.
+This enables the user to modify handles even when the camera is moving. - · Right Mouse: Rotates the camera around the rig. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in rig direction or away from the rig. - Stop: Disables the 3D View to improve performance on low level systems. - · Pers: Activates a perspective camera which is not bound to a Rig. - · Right Mouse: Pans or tilts the camera. - · Mouse Wheel: Zooms in and out. - · Middle Mouse: Moves the camera in X and Z direction.

-6.6.5 HUD
+6.6.4 HUD